Editorial Policies

 Focus and Scope

-"Mathematical and Computational Forestry & Natural-Resource Sciences" (MCFNS) is an international scientific journal dedicated to the promotion, publication, and public discussion, of high quality studies on the basic and computational research in forestry and natural resource sciences.
+"Mathematical and Computational Forestry & Natural-Resource Sciences" (MCFNS) is an international scientific journal dedicated to the promotion, publication, and public discussion, of high-quality studies on the basic mathematical and computational research in forestry and natural resource sciences.
 The title of the journal is intended to be descriptive of this journal's main focus and scope.
 The journal is all-inclusive in the sense that it invites publications from a range of topics varying in scope from "Mathematical Forestry" to "Mathematical Natural-Resource Sciences," and from "Computational Forestry" to "Computational Natural-Resource Sciences."
 The notions of "Mathematical" and "Computational" sciences are intended to indicate a double focus on two opposite ends of the contemporary natural resource sciences spectrum.
 One end is the traditional Rationalist, derivation-based foundation of theoretical thinking that was the origin of all the sciences, but in recent decades, with the growing availability of inexpensive computers, is losing ground to the overriding usage of data-analysis-based studies.
 The other end of the spectrum is inevitably what many aspects of natural sciences must converge to in taking advantage of emerging and ever-growing and more readily available super-computing power.
 Inasmuch as the increasing computing resources demote the basic analytical research, replacing it with expedient empirical solutions, they promote a different kind of analytical research by opening new ways of structuring scientific pursuits, asking formerly unanswerable questions, and solving formerly insolvable problems with the use of computer-based modeling and simulations.
-Exploring the new research possibilities based on ever growing computing capabilities gives foundation to new computational sciences in Forestry and Natural Resources in the same manner in which the expanding computer capabilities helped to found such sciences as ``Computational Genetics'' and ``Computational Physics.''
+Exploring the new research possibilities based on ever-growing computing capabilities gives foundation to new computational sciences in Forestry and Natural Resources, in the same manner in which the expanding computer capabilities helped to found such sciences as ``Computational Genetics'' and ``Computational Physics.''
 The predominant 21st-century model of scientific pursuit in Forestry and Natural Resource Scientific publishing is right in between the two extremes covered by this journal.
 The main modus of that model is to collect data and analyze them using statistical software.
 This journal provides a publishing platform for the Forestry and Natural Resource Sciences outside this model by virtue of the journal's focus on theoretical derivations and simulations, discussions, reviews and implementations of new computer-based technologies.
 Derivations are encouraged on all scientific bases, such as algebra, geometry, and plain logic.
-Similarly, computer simulations are within the scope of this journal's interests whether they are based on theoretical pseudo-data or massive collections of empirical survey data.
-In essence the "Mathematical and Computational" aspects of natural resource sciences are viewed by this journal as sharing the common platform of the Rationalist approach to research that is in contrast to the more mainstream Empiricist studies (statistical analysis of collected data) dominating the present natural resource sciences and predominantly covered by the other excellent forestry and natural resource sciences journals.
-By no means is the use of data in describing studies a detriment to publishing manuscripts in this journal, nor is use of data considered inferior in any way to the more theoretical approaches invited by this journal.
-Rather, the use of data alone is not a viable reason for publishing in this journal as it could be for publishing in the other forestry and natural resource science related journals.
-Also, absence of data is not a ground for rejecting a manuscript from publication in this journal as it could be for the other journals.
+Similarly, computer simulations are within the scope of this journal's interests, whether they are based on theoretical pseudo-data or massive collections of empirical survey data.
+In essence, the "Mathematical and Computational" aspects of natural resource sciences are viewed by this journal as sharing the common platform of the Rationalist approach to research that contrasts with the more mainstream Empiricist studies (statistical analysis of collected data) dominating the present natural resource sciences and predominantly covered by the other excellent forestry and natural resource sciences journals.
+By no means is the use of data in describing studies a detriment to publishing manuscripts in this journal, nor is the use of data considered inferior in any way to the more theoretical approaches invited by this journal.
+Rather, the use of data alone is not a viable reason for publishing in this journal, as it could be for publishing in the other forestry and natural resource science related journals.
+Also, absence of data is not a ground for rejecting a manuscript from publication in this journal, as it could be for the other journals.

 Section Policies

-Technical Notes are essentially short articles with substantial technical content. | Submit | Double-Blind Refereeing | Single-Blind Refereeing | Current Publications |
+| Submit | Double-Blind Refereeing | Single-Blind Refereeing | Current Publications |

 Editors